 Welcome to the Rutgers New Jersey Agricultural Experiment Station (NJAES) Cooperative Extension Pesticide Safety Education Program (PSEP) home page for pesticide applicator training.
 The designated Extension Pesticide Safety Education Program Coordinator for New Jersey is Pat Hastings.
 NJAES provides this website as a public outreach service to applicators in the Garden State seeking to comply with New Jersey’s pesticide regulations.

 State regulations for pesticide control are published as the New Jersey Administrative Code Title 7 Chapter 30.
 There are currently 13 subchapters of the Code.
 Subchapter 13 (PDF), School Integrated Pest Management (IPM) was adopted on December 4, 2004 to supplement the existing twelve subchapters.
 The most recent revision to Title 7 Chapter 30 was published on April 6, 2020; each of these 13 subchapters is available as PDF files on the New Jersey Department of Environmental Protection (NJDEP) pesticide regulations webpage; any changes from the previous May 18, 2008; regulations are highlighted in red text for easy comparison.

-Currently, the NJDEP Division that administers pesticide regulations is the Division of Pesticides, Waste and Underground Storage Tank Enforcement.
-Within this Division, the Bureau of Pesticide Compliance, is responsible for enforcing the state and federal codes with regard to the use, sale, distribution, and manufacture of pesticides in the state of New Jersey.
-The Bureau of Licensing & Registrations administers licensing, registrations, and permits that include pesticides.
+Currently, the NJDEP Division that administers pesticide regulations and is responsible for enforcing the state and federal codes with regard to the use, sale, distribution, and manufacture of pesticides in the state of New Jersey is the Division of Water Monitoring, Standards and Pesticide Control.
+Information on the State pesticide programs are found online at the Bureau of Pesticide Control: Licensing and Registrations and the Bureau of Pesticide Compliance.

-The purpose of these pages is to provide information and tools to meet the licensing requirements for New Jersey commercial and private applicators.
+The purpose of this Rutgers NJAES PSEP website is to provide information and tools to meet the licensing requirements for New Jersey commercial and private applicators.

 For those seeking applicator licensing for the first time, the site includes: